A tutorial on learning from preferences and choices with Gaussian Processes: The Gaussian noise model

 \begin{example} We consider the set of temperatures $\mathcal{X}=\{10,11,12,\dots,25\}$ and, for each temperature, we generated a realisation of observed temperature $o(x_i)=u(x_i)+v(x_i)$, with $u$ as in Figure \ref{fig:hometemp1} and $v(x_i)$ sampled from independent Gaussian distributions with $\sigma=0.1$.
 We then generated $80$ random pairwise preferences (without repetitions) as follows: $x_i \succ x_j$ if $o(x_i)>o(x_j)$.
 This could represent a situation where drafts in the house perturb Alice's utility.

 We compared two models.
 Figure \ref{fig:errprefGauss}-left displays the posterior utility (mean and credible interval) obtained from Model \ref{model:Gaussian}, which accounts for the common noise in the preference statements.
 Figure \ref{fig:errprefGauss}-right shows the posterior utility derived from Model \ref{Model:Probit}, which ignores the common noise.
-We can see that Model \ref{Model:Probit} wrongly fits the noise and produces an incorrect estimate of the function.
+We can see that Model \ref{Model:Probit} wrongly fits the noise and produces an incorrect estimate of the function (compare it with the true utility in Figure \ref{fig:hometemp1}).
 Moreover, the uncertainty is clearly underestimated.
 This demonstrates that modelling the common noise correctly is very important in practice.

 \end{example} In the likelihood \ref{eq:preferenceike1}, we assumed a constant variance for the noise (homoscedastic model).
-A heteroscedastic model for preference learning has been proposed in \citep{sinaga2024heteroscedastic}.
+A heteroscedastic model for preference learning has been proposed in \citet{sinaga2024heteroscedastic}.
 Finally, it is worth mentioning that noisy preferences subject to Gumbel noise lead to a logistic likelihood.
 We will discuss this in Section \ref{sec:PL}.